 You should also expect the cost increase for building materials to impact your homeowners insurance rates.
 If a disaster struck your home, it would cost your insurer much more to repair it than in the past.

 As inflation increases, it becomes more expensive for insurers to pay for auto claims.
 Repair costs, medical bills, and more go up.
-In light of this fact, it may make sense to raise your auto insurance limits to keep up with inflation.
+In light of this fact, it may make sense to raise your coverage limits to keep up with inflation.

 What Else Impacts Your Rates?

-- Where you live.
-Your ZIP code plays a massive role in how high your premium is.
+• Your Zip code.
+Your location plays a massive role in how high your premium is.
 For instance, you can expect higher rates if you live in a big city where crime and accidents are the norm.

-- Driving record.
-Your driving record is a major factor in your rates.
+• Driving record.
+Your driving record is a major factor in your premium.
 This tells insurers, in a very clear way, how risky of a driver you are.

 Even though inflation is out of your control, there are still ways to lower your rates.
 Here are some simple steps you can take to get cheaper coverage:

-- Get discounts.
-Qualifying for auto insurance discounts can save you a ton of money.
-Discounts like bundling, multi-car, and telematics are easy to get and can slash a big percentage off of your costs.
+• Get discounts.
+Qualifying for these can save you a ton of money.
+Discounts like bundling, multi-car, and paid-in-full are easy to get and can slash a big percentage off of your costs.

-- Maintain a safe driving record.
+• Maintain a safe driving record.
 Driving safely can lower your rates.
-Carriers often reward drivers for consecutive years of safe driving with discounts and other perks, such as accident forgiveness.
+Carriers often reward careful driving for consecutive years with safe driver discounts and other perks, such as accident forgiveness.

 Frequently Asked Questions

-A: Yes, car insurance prices are rising because of inflation.
-As the cost of auto repairs, medical bills, and other goods and services go up, so will your rates.
-If you live in an area with more claims, you can expect your rates to go up even higher.
-This is because your area is costing your provider even more money, which it will compensate for by raising everyone’s prices.
+Yes, car insurance prices are going up because of inflation.
+As the cost of auto repairs, medical bills, and other goods and services rise, so will your rates.
+If you live in a neighborhood where drivers file higher-than-average claims, you can expect prices to increase further.
+When a Zip code costs your provider more than expected, it compensates by raising everyone’s premium.

-A: As time goes on, inflation may go down.
-According to Kiplinger, inflation is expected to go down by 3.5% to 4% by mid-2023.
-However, don’t expect any sharp car insurance rate decreases because of this.
-Accidents are ever-increasing and the cost of goods and services will still be very high, even if the inflation rate goes down.
+As time goes on, inflation may slow down.
+According to Kiplinger, it’s expected to go down by 3.5% to 4% by mid-2023.
+However, don’t expect any sharp insurance premium decreases because of this.
+Accidents are ever-increasing and the cost of goods and services will still be very high, even if the rate of price growth slows.

-Q: How can I save on car insurance as inflation rises?
+How can I save on coverage as costs rise?

-A: There are a few ways you can save on car insurance while inflation goes up.
+There are a few ways to fight inflation and keep rates low.
 First, you should try to get as many discounts as possible.
-Many are easy to obtain, such as bundling, multi-car, and safe driving rewards.
+Many are easy to obtain, such as bundling, multi-car, and claims-free driving rewards.
 If you qualify for enough, you could save a massive amount of money each year.

 You should also try testing the market for cheaper insurance.
 Often, your current provider isn’t offering the best deal, even if you’ve been with them for years.
 It’s a good idea to compare different companies to find the lowest rates at the best possible company.